By Dr. Rita Khanna

 Stress at Work

-Stress, at work, has become an integral part of everyday life.
-In the Armed forces, unfortunately, occupation-related stress, and associated hazards, is increasing day by day.
+Stress, at work, has become an integral part of everyday life, which makes importance of Yoga in the armed forces an important issue.
+Within the armed forces, unfortunately, occupation-related stress, and associated hazards, is increasing day by day.
 Quite often, we hear of soldiers committing suicide, and the news of soldiers running amok and killing their colleagues, is not uncommon.
 The growing stress level -resulting in mental illness, resulting in suicide, and killing of fellow soldiers, has caused an alarm among the armed forces top brass.

 At this juncture, in order to deal with problems, the authorities are embracing various means and measures to combat this menace.
 Yoga is being recognized as a highly effective and multi-beneficial tool to get over this problem.
-In Yoga, we have three levels of perception towards stress management:
+In Yoga, we have three levels (steps) of perception towards stress management.

 Various Methods to Deal with Stress